ashok19r91d/snowflake-data-lineage/README.md

 # Snowflake Data Lineage

-Snowflake dosen't provide any out of box solutions to verify or check data lineage, and this project establish Data Lineage between Snowflake Database Objects using Query History.
+Snowflake dosen't provide any out of box solutions to verify or check data lineage, and this project establish Data Lineage between Snowflake Database Objects.
+This project uses Query History Metadata extended by Snowflake in `SNOWFLAKE.ACCOUNT_USAGE_QUERY_HISTORY` table to build Data Lineage Diagram.

 > For example:
 >